fqhd/Inpainting/README.md

 ## Dataset

 The images of flowers that were used to train this model can be downloaded from [here](https://drive.google.com/file/d/1YefFoLEGwUGDdGyw7fBpWxfcKFW9-kEj/view?usp=sharing)
-If you wish to train the stroke model, make sure you have the [strokes.npy](https://drive.google.com/file/d/1t3WIdF_0p7errAx7eOQPzurIagEzJkO5/view?usp=sharing) downloaded as well.
-Place these files in the root directory of the repository
+The bezier curves that are used as strokes can be downloaded from [here](https://drive.google.com/file/d/1t3WIdF_0p7errAx7eOQPzurIagEzJkO5/view?usp=sharing) downloaded as well.

+## Testing
+There are 2 pretrained models saved under the models folder.
+If you wish to test these models, make sure you are in the root directory of the project and run `python patch_painting/test.py` to test the patch painting model or `python stroke_painting/test.py` to test the stroke painting model.
+Make sure you have `strokes.npy` downloaded for this.

+## Training
+To train the model, make sure you have the Dataset and the `strokes.npy` downloaded.
+You also have to create a folder in the root directory of the project called `progress`.
+Making sure you are inside the root directory of the project, run `python patch_painting/train.py` to train the patch painting model, or `python stroke_painting.py` to train the stroke painting model.

-# Preview
+## Preview

 ![image with black patch](images/patch_painting.png "patch image")
 ![inpainted stroke images](images/stroke_painting.png "stroke image")